HyunCafe/odin-etchasketch/README.md

 * Refactor: Removed unused assets to improve performance
 * Style: Improved aesthetics of UI with new design
 * Style: Finalized light and dark mode styling for better accessibility

+#### March 25, 2023
+* Add: Refactor code to be responsive
+* Feat: Added touch feature for the etch a sketch